highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

 ### Algorithms

-Algorithms decide on posiitoning of the points.
-Currently there is only 1 algorithm available, which is [Walker](http://dirk.jivas.de/papers/buchheim02improving.pdf) algorithm for calculating the nodes position in the tree graph.
+Algorithms decide the positoning of the points.
+Currently there is one algorithm available, which is the [Walker](http://dirk.jivas.de/papers/buchheim02improving.pdf) algorithm for calculating the nodes position in the tree graph.

 API options
 -----------

 ### Links

 In contrast to treemap series, the connections between the nodes are represented as links.
 The links are generated from the options of the child.
 The shape of the link is the same as in the organization chart, and the same options apply.
-To apply the general options to all links, you can define the link options like this:
+To apply general options to all links, you can define the link options like this:

     series: [{
         type: 'treegraph',